Is your 2 year old waking up at night for hours? Learn how to stop kids from playing and being awake to sleeping through the night instead.

-Want even more tips to stop the excuses?
-Join my newsletter and get my PDF, 5 Tips to Raising a Strong-Willed Child!
-Discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality.
+Free resource: Want even more tips to stop the excuses?
+Join my newsletter and get your copy of 5 Tips to Raising a Strong-Willed Child!
+Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality.
 Get it below—at no cost to you:

 2. Don’t get up and reinforce the habit

 It’s tempting to get out of bed the minute you hear your toddler stirring.
-We’re so used to bolting upright at the tiniest sound, after all.
-But getting up and accommodating your 2 year old’s needs—despite your good intentions—just might be sending the wrong message.
+You’re so used to bolting upright at the tiniest sound, after all.
+But getting up and accommodating her needs—despite your good intentions—just might be sending the wrong message.

 You see, getting your attention rewards her for her behavior.
 And yes, this includes any reprimands to go back to sleep or to stop talking.
 The more responsive you are to her behavior, the more she’ll continue to do it, especially if you get riled up.